 The kind place: We are VOICES

-The second in The kind place series, these brand-new podcast episodes are produced by refugees and people seeking asylum.
+The second in The kind place series, our award-winning podcast episodes are produced by refugees and people seeking asylum.
 They share first-hand stories about life in the UK and speak up for change as part of our Every Refugee Matters campaign.

 About 'We are VOICES'

-We are VOICES is a co-produced podcast series made by the VOICES Network.
+We are VOICES is an award-winning, co-produced podcast series made by the VOICES Network.

 It's also the second series of our kind place podcast, which builds understanding and empathy through stories of lived experience.

 Through a series of remote workshops, the 12 refugees and asylum seekers involved learned about creative storytelling, scripting, interviewing and sound design.